1 The Bay, Coldingham

 - Departure time: 10am

-"The horseshoe shaped sands of Coldingham bay is just a wonderful spot for dabbling in the rock pools or trying-out some adventurous watersports."James and Victoria, owners of 1 The Bay
+"The horseshoe shaped sands of Coldingham bay are wonderful for dabbling in the rock pools or trying-out some adventurous watersports.
+"James and Victoria, owners of 1 The Bay